 OBJECTIVE To provide opportunities to better understand, recognize and respect local Mi'kmaw and Treat Rights.
-INDICATOR Number of opportunities to meet with Mi'kmaw community representatives.
-TARGET Ensure a minimum of six opportunities to meet with Mi'kmaw individuals annually.
-VARIANCE - 1 Meeting 2020 Update In 2020, the company met at least 6 times with Mi'kmaq organizations, communities, or individuals related to forest management agreements and other initiatives.
-The Free Prior Informed Consent (FPIC) process began in 2020, which included two meetings.
+INDICATOR Number of opportunities to meet with Mi'kmaw organizations and/or community representatives. nimum of six opportunities to meet with ganizations and/or individuals annually.
+VARIANCE - 1 Meeting 2021 In 2021, the company met at least 6 tim communities, or individuals related to for CMM and UINR, and other initiatives rel lands and Indigenous Protected & Conse Informed Consent (FPIC) process commi orest management agreements with ated to Mi'kmaq Forestry Initiative ervation Area lands.
+The Free Prior